Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 P/S: If you found this useful, share it with a teammate.
 The more devs use AI properly, the stronger our community becomes.

-✍️ Written by Hien Nguyen — Full‑stack dev using AI to build faster, learn more, and… sleep better 😴
+Written by Hien Nguyen — Full‑stack dev using AI to build faster, learn more, and sleep better.